 A public bus from Seoul Station is probably the least complicated way to get to Eunpyeong Hanok Village.
 There are no transfers, and the bus stop is literally steps from the entrance of the village.

-From Platform 6 of the Seoul Station Bus Transfer Center, take Blue bus 701 headed north.
+From Platform 6 of the Seoul Station Bus Transfer Center, take blue bus 701 headed north.
 Get off at Hana High School, Samcheonsa, Jingwansa bus stop (it’ll be announced in English on the bus too – don’t worry!).
 There are 23 stops and the journey takes about 45 minutes.

 Subway / Bus